home | résumé | books | poems | reviews | readings | cv | links | contact me

 Appearances in Journals & Reviews:

-Poems, translations, articles, and reviews in more than 350 periodicals, including Abiko Quarterly (Japan), Beloit Poetry Journal, Colorado Quarterly, The Contemporary Poetry (Korea), Georgia Review, Hawai'i Review, International Quarterly, The Jerusalem Review (Israel), Malahat Review (Canada), Midstream, Mississippi Review, New England Review, New Letters, The New York Times, Nimrod, Poetry International, Poetry Now, Salmagundi, Seventh Quarry (Wales), Small Press Review, and Southern Poetry Review.
+Poems, translations, articles, and reviews in more than 350 periodicals, including Abiko Quarterly (Japan), American Literary Review, Beloit Poetry Journal, Bulletin of Concerned Asian Scholars, College English, Colorado Quarterly, Confrontation, Connecticut Review, The Contemporary Poetry (Korea), Cyphers (Ireland), The Dalhousie Review (Canada), European Judaism, Georgia Review, Grain (Canada), Hawai'i Review, The Hollins Critic, The Holocaust in History and Memory (UK), International Quarterly, The Jerusalem Review (Israel), Kansas Quarterly, Korean Expatriate Literature, Malahat Review (Canada), Mediterranean Review, Midstream, Mississippi Review, New England Review, New Letters, New Mexico Humanities Review, The New York Times, Nimrod, Pacific International, Parchment (Canada), Paterson Literary Review, Poetry International, Poetry Now, Prism: An Interdisciplinary Journal for Holocaust Educators, Salmagundi, The Seventh Quarry (Wales), The Scream Online, Small Press Review, South and West, Southern Poetry Review, Valparaiso Poetry Review, and Wascana Review (Canada).

 Judge: